Elyse Dodgson

 Elyse Dodgson (1945 – 23 October 2018) MBE was an English theatre producer.
 In 1996 she co-founded the International Department at the Royal Court Theatre and ran this for over 20 years.
 In this time she worked with playwrights and coordinated play development projects in more than 70 countries.

 According to April De Angelis, Dodgson was "responsible for thousands of new plays written in voices that may otherwise have remained silent."

 Career

-Dodgson moved to Britain in 1968, joining the Brighton Combination, a radical underground theatre company.
+Dodgson was born in New York, and moved to Britain in 1968, joining the Brighton Combination, a radical underground theatre company.
 After starting a family, she became a teacher and worked as head of drama at Vauxhall Manor, a girls’ comprehensive in South London.
 Here she developed a pioneering approach to developing plays by starting with personal testimony of historical events.